 Mutual Divorce

-Divorce is a process by which the marriage between two adults comes to an end which may be solemnized under different laws like Hindus which includes Sikhs, Jains, Buddhists are governed by the Hindu Marriage Act,1955 while Christians are governed by Indian Divorce Act, 1869 and the Indian Christian Marriage Act,1872.
+Divorce is a process by which the marriage between two adults comes to an end, which may be solemnized under different laws.
+Hindus, which include Sikhs, Jains, and Buddhists, are governed by the Hindu Marriage Act of 1955, while Christians are governed by the Indian Divorce Act of 1869 and the Indian Christian Marriage Act of 1872.

 Under Section 13B(1), a divorce petition can be moved by a couple following a judicial separation of one year.
-This may be followed by another six months of waiting period under Section 13B(2) for getting a decree.
+This may be followed by another six-month waiting period under Section 13B(2) for getting a decree.

-Mutual Divorce is a legal process of separation, when both the husband and wife want to separate with their own will after marriage, is called at Divorce with Mutual Consent.
-Both husband and wife can apply for the divorce by mutual consent.
+Mutual divorce is a legal process of separation when both the husband and wife want to separate with their own will after marriage.
+It is called divorce with mutual consent.
+Both husband and wife can apply for divorce with mutual consent.

-Contested Divorce or divorce without mutual consent is filed without the prior approval of either of the spouse (husband or wife).
-Common ground for filing such divorce petition is cruelty, adultery, desertion, conversion, mental disorder, communicable disease, presumption of death or in case of renouncing the world.
+Contested Divorce or divorce without mutual consent is filed without the prior approval of either spouse (husband or wife).
+Common grounds for filing such a divorce petition are cruelty, adultery, desertion, conversion, mental disorder, communicable disease, presumption of death, or renouncing the world.

 The Procedure for Filing for Mutual Divorce:

-Child Custody: Which partner will get the child custody after divorce
+Child Custody: Which partner will get child custody after divorce?

-Alimony/Maintenance: If one of the partner is unable to meet his daily expenses then other needs to pay him a certain sum of amount as alimony (one time settlement or monthly payment).
+Alimony/Maintenance: If one of the partners is unable to meet his daily expenses, then the other needs to pay him a certain sum of money as alimony (a one-time settlement or monthly payment).
 It is subject to mutual understanding between the partners (husband and wife).

-Settlement of Property and Assets: Settling the ownership rights of property and asset like dwelling house, bank accounts, movable assets between the parties (Husband and wife)
+Settlement of Property and Assets: Settling the ownership rights of property and assets like dwelling house, bank accounts, and movable assets between the parties (Husband and wife)

-Requirement of Documents for filing Mutual Divorce Petition:
+Requirement of Documents for Filing a Mutual Divorce Petition:

 Marriage Certificate